-A targeted rate will be set and assessed in accordance with Section 16, Schedule 2 Clause 5, and Schedule 3 Clause 7 of the Local Government (Rating) Act 2002, on each separately used or inhabited part of a rating unit, differentiated based on the use to which the land is put.
+A targeted rate will be set and assessed in accordance with Section 16, Schedule 2 Clause 5, and Schedule 3 Clause 7 of the Local Government (Rating) Act 2002, on each separately used or inhabited part of a rating unit, differentiated based on the use to which the land is put and location.

-The targeted rate shall fund the cost of refuse collection to those rating units as defined on Council Map 'Refuse' provided with a refuse collection service.
+The targeted rate shall fund the cost of refuse collection to those rating units as defined on Council Maps "Refuse Map Incl Clive Whakatu", "Refuse Map incl Hastings", "Refuse Map Incl Haumoana Te Awanga" and "Refuse Map Incl Whirinaki" set out the areas provided with a refuse collection service.
 Rating units which Council officers determine are unable to practically receive the Council service and have an approved alternative service will not be charged the rate.

-Residential rating units currently receive a weekly collection (120l) collection whilst commercial rating units within the Hastings CBD and Havelock North CBD area currently receive a twice weekly (120l) collection.
+Residential rating units currently receive a weekly (120l) collection whilst commercial rating units within the Hastings CBD and Havelock North CBD area currently receive a twice weekly (120l) collection.
 Pending further consultation with CBD commercial ratepayers, the nature of the service provided may change to a weekly (240l) collection.
 A factor of two would remain as those commercial rating units would still receive twice the level of service of a residential rating unit.